-In addition to connecting to an Altium NEXUS Server through Altium NEXUS, and interfacing to it through the Explorer panel, you can also connect to it through a dedicated browser interface.
+In addition to connecting to your NEXUS Server through the Altium NEXUS design client - interfacing to it through the Explorer panel and Components panel (for direct interaction with the managed components therein) - you can also connect to it through a dedicated browser interface.
 In fact, connection in this way is more than just a connection to the NEXUS Server itself.
-Rather it is a connection into the Altium NEXUS Server platform, with access to management interfaces for the various services available as part of the wider NEXUS Server installation.
-Indeed, with some of these services, your only interaction with them is through this browser-based interface.
+Rather it is a connection into the NEXUS Server platform, with access to management interfaces for the various services available as part of the wider NEXUS Server installation.
+Indeed with some of these services, your only interaction with them is through this browser-based interface.

 Accessing the Interface

-To access your local Altium NEXUS Server through its browser-based interface, use a preferred external Web browser and type the address for the NEXUS Server in one of the following formats:
+To access your local NEXUS Server through its browser interface, use a preferred external Web browser and type the address for the NEXUS Server in one of the following formats:

 http://localhost:<PortNumber> – if accessing from the same computer on which the NEXUS Server is installed.

-(e.g. http://designerhome:9780, or http://localhost:9780, for an Altium NEXUS Server installed using the default port assignment).
+http://designerhome:9780, or http://localhost:9780, for a NEXUS Server installed using the default port assignment).
 You will be presented with a Sign-in page.

-Sign in through the browser interface using the same NEXUS Server credentials used to connect through Altium NEXUS.
-For a newly installed Altium NEXUS Server, there is a default administrative user with the credentials:
+Sign in through the browser interface using the same NEXUS Server credentials used to connect through the NEXUS design client.
+For a newly installed NEXUS Server there is a default administrative user with the credentials:

-Access an Altium NEXUS Server, and its associated platform services, through a preferred external Web browser.
-Roll the mouse over the image to see the effect of successfully signing in to the interface.
+Access the NEXUS Server and its associated platform services through a preferred external Web browser.
+Hover over the image to see the effect of successfully signing in to the interface.

-Interface elements that can be accessed by any NEXUS Server user.
-Note that some sub-elements may be admin-only, and they will be highlighted in the detailed sections that follow.
-To access a page, click on its name within the left-hand navigation tree.
+- Interface elements that can be accessed by any NEXUS Server user.
+To access a page click on its name within the left-hand navigation tree.

-Interface elements that can only be accessed by a NEXUS Server Administrator.
-A single, administrative user is provided, admin.
-This user, and any additional user, is bestowed administrative powers by membership to the role Administrators.
-To access a page, choose the required entry within the Admin section of the left-hand navigation tree.
+- Interface elements that can only be accessed by a NEXUS Server Administrator.
+A user is bestowed administrative powers by membership to the role Administrators.
+To access a page choose the required entry within the Admin section of the left-hand navigation tree.